nfrade/gaston/ROADMAP.md

 html field for browser sepcifies the html where the folders has to go to there are differnt types allready specified `common, browser, node`

-now run is only defined as a node api, this has to change just when it runs in a node environment it should do all the fancy cli stuff
+Now run is only defined as a node api, this has to change just when it runs in a node environment it should do all the fancy cli stuff

 `defaults`
 ```javascript